• Skip to primary navigation

 Place the container back in the freezer and repeat it every hour for the next three hours.

-Serve with sprinkled chopped almonds on top, if desired.
+Serve your Sicilian almond granita with more chopped almonds on top, if desired.

 An image showing a tin of almond granita, with a scoop ready for serving.